 And to close the deal, once a year the suburban tranquility would be shattered by the Blue Angels blasting overhead at tree-top level in formation, practicing for their annual Air-Show (before sonic-booms were outlawed.)
 The rest was history, and it was aviation “Church” for me (sorry about Med-School mom.)

-A: School was next, and fortunately my University of choice (Illinois) had both a College of Business, as well as an Aviation School.
-Thus, by doubling-up on my course-load through dual-enrollment, I was able to graduate with the combo-package of a degree in Investment Analysis, as well as Pilot’s and Mechanic’s ratings.
-It was a little embarrassing to show-up for “Advanced Securities Theory” class smelling of Avgas, but it really wasn’t much worse than the dense clouds of “Brut” cologne the other guys were sporting at the time.
-In any case, juggling “Margin Calls” with “Departure Stalls” was all just part of the fun.
+A: Well, formal education seemed like a solid idea, and I was fortunate enough to attend a University (Illinois) that housed both a College of Business, as well as an Aviation school (for those whom can’t make up their mind!)
+Thus, by doubling-up the course-load through dual enrollment, I was able to graduate with a combination of a degree in Investment Analysis, along with Pilot and Mechanical Technician certifications.
+It was a little embarrassing showing up for “Stock Market Theory” smelling of AvGas, but frankly it wasn’t much worse than the dense clouds of “Brut” the frat-guys were sporting at the time (in fact, I’m pretty sure it was the same formula.)
+In any case, juggling “Margin Calls” with “Departure Stalls” was all just part of the adventure.

 A: I joined Million Air Dallas in 1988 just a few years after it’s opening, having never seen anything like it before (nor had anyone else.)
 At a time when an expanding population of jet owners were still launching on trips by just pushing their aircraft out in front of their dark, corrugated-metal storage hangars, Million Air Dallas understood that there had to be a better way…so they built it.
 They knew that service and opulence would be among the expectations of people whom were going to access private aviation, and Million Air Dallas was the first to meet (and exceed) those expectations.
 In the 35 years since then, this wildly successful formula has been often copied, but never duplicated.